 Much to the surprise of director Sue Schooner, the Ann Arbor-based "Girls Group" was given a statewide "Hometown Health Heroes" award during Michigan Public Health Week in spring 2012.
 "So then I decided I'd better figure out what public health was," Schooner declared, only half in jest.

 Because the Girls Group was founded to mentor and empower teenage girls for better health and education outcomes, a day at the University of Michigan School of Public Health was a natural destination for one of the after-school group's outings.
-Schooner and her Girls Group assistants worked with SPH's Director of Academic Diversity Initiatives Chanel DeGuzman to plan a multipurpose visit for 20 group members in August 2012 that would:
+Schooner and her Girls Group assistants worked with SPH's former Director of Academic Diversity Initiatives Chanel DeGuzman to plan a multipurpose visit for 20 group members in August 2012 that would:

 A half-dozen faculty, staff, and recent graduates from U-M SPH were enlisted to describe their career paths and answer questions from the girls about the challenges they had encountered and overcome.
 Research Investigator Belinda Nelson, for example (at left in photo above), explained that she gone from being the first person in her family to graduate from high school to earning four university degrees and doing important work with asthma, diabetes, and other chronic diseases.
 Key to her academic success was always believing that she could move forward with each goal, rather than giving up or succumbing to doubts, she explained.